ElieShalhoub/FSND-Project5/README.md

 5) Change the SSH port from 22 to 2200
 	sudo vi /etc/ssh/sshd_config

-	Thwn change the Port from 22 to 2200
+	Then change the Port from 22 to 2200

 6) Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123) sudo ufw allow 2200/tcp